Welcome to DRA 207 Introduction to Theatre

 What books do you need?

-My goal is to ensure you spend a minimum amount of money on books.
+My goal is to ensure you spend NO money on textbooks

-To that end all of your reading materialswill be available FREE online.
+To that end all of your reading materials except will be available FREEonline or at your local public library.

-Does your computer meet the minimum requirements and do you have regular/easy access to it? https://www.cuesta.edu/academics/documents/distance-docs/distance_ed_students/Canvas_System_MinReq.pdf
+Does your computer meet the minimum requirements, and do you have regular/easy access to it?

 Where do you find our class?